XtremeOwnage/rPDU2MQTT/Examples/unRAID/README.md

 For help on setting up `config.yaml`, please see [Configuration Documentation](./../../docs/Configuration.md)

-Populate the `config.yaml` file with your desired configuration settings.

 ## Step 2: Create & Upload the `config.yaml` to your storage location

 Create a folder `rpdu2mqtt` and sub-folder `config` to stor ethe `config.yaml` configuration file.